-Performance Caveats on Required Capacity
+Performance Caveats

-Powercor will provide the highest level of bushfire protection possible, operating in Fire Risk mode for the duration of Fire Danger Period and configuring the REFCLs to provide required capacity on Total Fire Ban and Code Red days.
+Powercor will provide the highest level of bushfire protection possible, operating in Fire Risk mode for the duration of Fire Danger Period and configuring the REFCLs to provide the performance level prescribed in the definition of required capacity on Total Fire Ban and Code Red days, defined by Powercor as setting group 1.

-There are instances when required capacity cannot be guaranteed and/or achieved due to technical or system constraints.
+There are instances when setting group 1 cannot be guaranteed and/or achieved due to technical or system constraints.
 Such instances are:

-- > Network configuration outside the parameters of which required capacity was demonstrated - Any single phase switching of the following distribution assets will require the REFCL to be removed for service; - Greater than five (5) kilometres of overhead line or; - Any length of underground cable or; - Any section containing a capacitive balancing system - Fire Risk Mode may be used in conjunction with Setting Groups Two (2) or Three (3) should network conditions constrain the application of Setting Group One (1).
-Examples of such constraints are; - Network Configuration Abnormal due to contingencies - Unacceptable of loss of Capacitive Balance - Performance at or near the required capacity will not be available should any of the REFCL Backup Protection systems be required to activate due to a contingent event - The REFCL will be taken out of service should performance become unpredictable and impact the performance, reliability or safety of the network
+- > Network configuration outside the parameters of which setting group 1 was demonstrated - Any single phase switching of the following distribution assets will require the REFCL to be removed for service; - Greater than five (5) kilometres of overhead line or; - Any length of underground cable or; - Any section containing a capacitive balancing system - Fire Risk Mode may be used in conjunction with Setting Groups Two (2) or Three (3) should network conditions constrain the application of Setting Group One (1).
+Examples of such constraints are; - Network Configuration Abnormal due to contingencies - Unacceptable of loss of Capacitive Balance - Performance at or near setting group 1 will not be available should any of the REFCL Backup Protection systems be required to activate due to a contingent event - The REFCL will be taken out of service should performance become unpredictable and impact the performance, reliability or safety of the network